H4HWV2011/msjarvis-public-docs/thesis/28-heartbeat-and-live-cycles.md

+> **Why this matters for Polymathmatic Geography**
+> This chapter shows how Ms. Jarvis proves it is “alive,” healthy, and connected to spatial and community infrastructure over time.
+It supports:
+> - **P1 – Every where is entangled** by tying heartbeat checks to services that handle people, places, and institutions together.
+> - **P3 – Power has a geometry** by revealing which services and data stores must stay healthy for Appalachian and other regional reasoning to work.
+> - **P5 – Design is a geographic act** by including GIS, spatial knowledge, and security documentation in the live‑cycle checks.
+> - **P12 – Intelligence with a ZIP code** by linking health, identity, and learning status to specific geospatial and community datasets.
+> - **P16 – Power accountable to place** by turning system liveness into logged, auditable narratives rather than opaque assumptions.
+> As such, this chapter belongs to the **Computational Instrument** tier: it describes heartbeat and live cycles as explicit, inspectable processes in the architecture.

 # 28. Heartbeat and Live Cycles

 This chapter describes the recurring signals and jobs that indicate the system is active and that connect internal processing to the outside world.
 These cycles include service health checks, periodic verification scripts, and scheduled interactions with external platforms, all of which produce structured outputs that can be logged and fed back into internal structures.
+The combination of health probes, response‑time tests, and introspective reports follows common patterns in distributed systems observability (for example, Brewer, https://queue.acm.org/detail.cfm?id=3291063; Burns et al., https://azure.microsoft.com/en-us/resources/designing-distributed-systems).

+---

 ## 28.1 Purpose of Heartbeat and Live Signals